Zero-waste art depicts unsung heroes

 1040 x 1283mm

-As a closing event to the exhibition, an open invitation was extended to local musicians to join in an evening of improvised music.
+Closing event, an invitation was extended to local musicians to join in an evening of improvised music.

 You must be logged in to post a comment.